New Your team’s decisions, in one playbook every coding agent works from. Never answer your agent twice

 Does least privilege mean a separate policy for every task?

 Ideally, yes.
 Different tasks require different tools.
 A code review task should not have access to deployment tools.
-PolicyLayer supports multiple policy profiles, making it practical to apply task-specific permission sets without managing separate agent instances.
+PolicyLayer attaches a policy to each grant, making it practical to apply task-specific permission sets without managing separate agent instances.

 What happens when an agent needs a new tool that is not in its policy?

 The call is denied and logged.
 This is the intended behaviour — it surfaces the need for a policy update through a reviewable process.
-Update the YAML policy, review in a pull request, and PolicyLayer hot-reloads the change without restart.
+Update the policy in the dashboard's visual builder or Raw JSON view; it is validated on save and the gateway enforces the new version immediately, without restart.

 FURTHER READING